PhD Anthropology, Media and Performance / Programme details

 We are uniquely equipped to offer this training, having both the professional academic expertise and the provision of AV facilities by the University's Media Centre and the technicians in Drama.

 Our intention with this programme is to provide students with a more systematic, one-stop opportunity to acquire this range of skills.

-Both applied theatre practitioners and anthropologists typically engage with deprived and marginalised populations across a diverse range of social contexts, contributing to the development of social and cultural capital in those contexts, as well as to the remit of the University's 2020 strategy to support the development of a secure, humane, prosperous and sustainable future for human society.
+Both applied theatre practitioners and anthropologists typically engage with deprived and marginalised populations across a diverse range of social contexts, contributing to the development of social and cultural capital in those contexts, as well as to the remit of the University's overall aim to develop research with impact and social responsibility.

 Teaching and learning

-This programme features a high degree of peer-group formative assessment and enquiry-based learning.
+This programme features a high degree of peer-group formative assessment and enquiry-based learning, along with individual supervision.